coledavid/IDEaS_Sensing/README.md

 # IDEaS_Sensing
-A repository for drone detection simulation
+A repository for drone detection simulation.